indigo-dc/puppet-synergy/README.md

 An OpenStack package repository for fetching `python-oslo*` libraries:

 - on Ubuntu, use the [*OpenStack/CloudArchive*](https://wiki.ubuntu.com/OpenStack/CloudArchive) repository.
-- on CentOS, use the *CentOS Cloud SIG* repository available through the `centos-openstack-release-{openstackversion}` package.
+- on CentOS, the *CentOS Cloud SIG* repository will be installed during the Puppet run through the `centos-openstack-release-{openstackversion}` package.

 ### Beginning with synergy